ezraroi/Human-AI-Collab/idiom-aligned-scaffolding.md

 id: bafyreiamryysvzzhfax2r3ay7dzr2fyxhbvdhu6oysaqip3qyofrvxcrji
 ---
 # Idiom-Aligned Scaffolding
-The design principle that scaffolding structures ([AI](ai.md) workflows, prompts, protocols) must be adapted to the individual’s idiom—their characteristic cognitive style, strengths, and personality potentials—rather than forcing the person into generic productivity templates.
+The design principle that scaffolding structures (AI workflows, prompts, protocols) must be adapted to the individual’s **idiom**—their characteristic language, values, cognitive style, and recurring meaning-making constraints—rather than forcing the person into generic productivity templates.
 Misaligned scaffolding can block idiom articulation and produce pseudo-efficiency without the phenomenological articulation of Destiny Drive.
 ### Mechanism: Idiom-Preserving Structuration (Corpus-Bound)
 When a Journal corpus is available, scaffolding should constrain AI to **reveal latent structure implicit in the user’s idiom-corpus** rather than import generic frameworks.
 This protects authorship at the **framework level** (not only phrasing level) and prevents idiom overwrite (“colonization”) through foreign structure imposition.
 If no idiom corpus exists (or if it is contaminated/AI-heavy), AI will tend to default to generic structure even when prompts appear “personalized.”
 ### System Role